 - We are working in close coordination with the U.S. Coast Guard, which requires vessels to report the health status of their crew 96 hours before arriving at a Port.
 So far, we have not had any reported issues, but we remain in close contact with the Coast Guard.

-To help control the spread of coronavirus, the Port has asked all staff who can do our work remotely to do so.
+To help control the spread of coronavirus and do our part to keep the community safe, the Port has asked all staff who can do our work remotely to do so.
 The Port (and airport) remains open and operational.
+We are following guidance from the CDC and Multnomah County Public Health on face coverings.
+All Port staff who have to perform their work at Port job sites must wear face coverings to protect those around them.

 PUBLIC HEALTH RESOURCES